smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/HIPAA Compliance.md

 The web interface provides comprehensive tools for monitoring PHI access and generating compliance reports.

 ### HIPAA Compliance Dashboard
 The HIPAA compliance dashboard allows administrators to monitor and analyze PHI access patterns across the organization.
+The dashboard has been updated to reflect new reporting requirements and security protocols, including enhanced date range selection and improved data visualization.

 ```mermaid
 graph TD